frcdesign/FRCDesign.org/docs/learning-course/stage1/1B/exercise3.md

 </div>

 !!!
 Success "Verification"
-    Make sure to have you and/or a more experienced member/mentor of your team [**review your CAD!**](../1A/focusing-on-improvement.md) Your assembly should have 31 instances.
+    Make sure to have you and/or a more experienced member/mentor of your team [**review your CAD!**](../1A/focusing-on-improvement.md "Focusing on Improvement Page"){:target="_blank"} Your assembly should have 31 instances.

 In this exercise, you modeled a fairly complex gearbox that was integrated with some frame elements.
 At this point, you should be begin to feel comfortable with the sketching and extrude tools.
 You should also familiarize yourself with all the options present in the Featurescripts that you have used up until this point by playing around with different settings.